Skip to main content

 Note

-By default, visualizations created from Search queries use the count measure.
+By default, visualizations created from Search queries use the count metric.
 However, in the Dashboards application you can modify this property and others in the same way that you modify other visualizations.

 To create a visualization from an Exabeam Search query: